PeterSYoo/doodlezilla-nextjs-tailwind/README.md

 ## If I had to refactor

-I realized that I could have made things easier for myself by designing the schemas with more one-to-one relationships, such as a relationship between a user and a comment or a boolean for likes associated with a specific user, rather than having many one-to-many relationships and needing to do extra work on the API layer to transform them into one-to-one relationships.
+I realized that I could have made things easier by designing the schemas with more one-to-one relationships, such as a relationship between a user and a specific comment or a boolean for likes associated with that user.
+This would have eliminated the need for extra work on the API layer to transform many one-to-many relationships into one-to-one relationships.